yili18/Block_difficulty/README.md

 ### 4. Test the PyChain Ledger by Storing Records
 * In the terminal, run the Streamlit application by using `streamlit run pychain.py`
-* A video of my deployed Streamlit application to interact with the project
+* A screenshot of my deployed Streamlit application to interact with the project: